Sen. Marshall Leads Effort to Defund the Vaccine Mandate

 “…President Biden is waging a cruel campaign to punish unvaccinated Americans—depriving them of their ability to provide for their families.
 This is nothing short of immoral.
 There are so many humane ways to defeat this virus.
 Depriving law-abiding citizens of their livelihood must not be included among them… To that end, please be advised (many weeks in advance of the current spending period, which ends on December 3, 2021) that we will not support—and will use all means at our disposal to oppose—legislation that funds or in any way enables the enforcement of President Biden’s employer vaccine mandate.
 Nor will we vote for or support cloture on any continuing resolution in the absence of language protecting Americans from this action…”

-You may scroll below for full text of the Senators’ letter to Leader Schumer.
+You may scroll below or click HERE for full text of the Senators’ letter to Leader Schumer.

 Senator Marshall has been leading the fight in the U.S. Senate to halt President Biden’s vaccine mandate and to get the Administration to recognize the importance of natural immunity.
 Last week, following numerous roundtable discussions in Kansas City, Topeka, and Wichita with union workers who are literally faced with the decision of job or jab, Senator Marshall requested leaders of the Senate HELP, Agriculture, Small Business, and Energy Committees to hold hearings with Kansas union workers to discuss the vaccine mandates.
 These workers are at risk of losing their jobs over the mandate and in turn further exacerbating the labor shortage and supply chain crisis, and further stifling economic recovery.
 You may click HERE or on the image below for a recap video of Senator Marshall’s visits with union workers.